 In the maritime environment, the Sea Ceptor soft launch system and particularly, connectivity with the Royal Navy’s ARTISAN radar and command and control software make integration relatively straightforward in comparison with other systems.
-This is all integrated on the Type 23 Frigate before being ‘migrated’ onto the Type 26 and Type 31.

 The FLAADS Command and Control system features 75% re-use from the Sea Viper command and control software.
 The FLAADS Platform Data Link provides a vital element of the system, able to provide information to the missile whilst in flight.

 One of the key benefits of the missile having an active RF seeker is that it removes the need for a fire control radar, of critical importance against saturation attacks.
 It also has the added benefit of reducing complexity, cost and weight.
 It is this feature that is one of Sea Ceptor’s most attractive features in the export market.